SpenceKonde/DxCore/megaavr/extras/Ref_Analog.md

 // disable DAC
 DAC0.CTRLA &= ~(DAC_OUTEN_bm | DAC_ENABLE_bm);
 ```
+### DAC Errata
+The silicon errata for the DA-series parts describes a "DAC Lifetime Drift" issue if the device is powered with the output buffer disabled, and suggest either keeping the DAC output continually enabled, or compensating by measuring the output voltage with the ADC and adjusting as needed.
+It is unclear if this is an issue even if the DAC is not enabled (for use as an internal source) without the output buffer being enabled, or whether simply powering the device at all causes this drift, nor is any information about the magnitude of the drift provided.

 ### DAC Error
 For rather silly reasons, I wound up taking a bunch of measurements with a millivolt meter hooked up to the DAC.
 At least on the chip I tested, at room temperature and Vcc = approx. 5v, both the 4.096 and 1.024V references were within 1%, and the voltages coming out of the DAC were a few mV low below around the half-way point.
 It looked to me like, feeding it 8-bit values, if your "dac writing" function secretly set the low 2-bits of DATA a value dependent on the 8 high-bits and the current reference voltage, you could get a significant improvement in accuracy of the output.
 Something like this would do well - at least on the chip I was looking at.
+However, this was before the disclosure of the DAC errata, which throws a wrench into the works.
 I have too many other tasks to pursue further - but someone who likes analog stuff could have a lot of fun with this, for certain values of fun...
 ```c++
 /* Note - this is not part of the core, but an example of how you might uswe the core. */ void correctedDACWrite(uint8_t value) {